apache/ranger/ranger-tools/scripts/README.txt

 	Update conf/log4j.properties to specify the filename where perf run results will be written to.
 Property to update is 'ranger.perf.logger'.

-5. Run the tool with the command,
+6. Run the tool with the following command

 	% ./ranger-perftester.sh -s <service-policies-file>  -r <requests-file> -p <profiled-modules-file> -c <number-of-concurrent-clients> -n <number-of-times-requests-file-to-be-run>

 	Example:
 	% ./ranger-perftester.sh -s testdata/test_servicepolicies_hive.json  -r testdata/test_requests_hive.json -p testdata/test_modules.txt -c 2 -n 1

-6. At the end of the run, the performance-statistics are printed in the log file in conf/log4j.properties file.
+7. At the end of the run, the performance-statistics are printed on the console and in the log specified file in conf/log4j.properties file.